 - The non-renewable groundwaters obtained from deep fossil aquifers

 - Renewable water obtained from the shallow aquifers alluvial

 - Through the renewable surface water

-All renewable sources of water contain low volumes of water.
-Of the highlighted sources of water, desalination waters provide the largest volume of water for the country, reaching about half of the country’s contribution to drinking water.
+Even though all renewable sources of water contain low volumes of water, they are still important for Saudi Arabia.
+However, of the highlighted water sources, desalination waters provide the country’s largest water volume, reaching about half of the country’s contribution to drinking water.

-Groundwater provides roughly 40% to 45% of the country’s drinking water.
-Surface water contributes approximately 10%.
+In addition to desalination, groundwater provides roughly 40% to 45% of the country’s drinking water.
+Another source of water is surface water, which contributes approximately 10%.

 Deep Fossils Groundwater Aquifers